Do condoms make sex safe?

 STD stands for Sexually Transmitted Disease which can be contracted through any type of sexual activity.
 It is also referred as an STI or sexually transmitted infection.
 For the purposes of common vernacular we will use the term STD.

-Many women never get tested because they have no symptoms or don’t realize how common they are.
+Many women and men never get tested because they have no symptoms or don’t realize how common they are.
 The statistics are staggering.
 There are more than 25 major STDs, including many that have no cure.

 Do I need to get tested?